 Online (full time)

 Online (part time)

-Year 12, or relevant academic experience
+Year 12, or relevant academic or work experience

 Completion or partial completion of an approved tertiary qualification (including diplomas, advanced diplomas, associate degrees and degrees).
 Additional performance criteria and prerequisite requirements may also apply.

 Students admitted to the course with prior tertiary studies that satisfy part of the academic requirements of this course may be eligible for academic credit.